thunderbird/thunderbird-android/docs/engineering/technical-designs/0004-portable-profile-data-format.md

 revision in the account metadata and, when present, the Thunderbird manifest.
 An account archive does not depend on Thunderbird settings and can be imported independently after age decryption and ZIP extraction.

-PDPArchive `-01` defines a raw file layout but does not select a container format or encryption mechanism.
+PDPArchive `-02` defines a raw file layout but does not select a container format or encryption mechanism.
 An age-encrypted ZIP64 payload is Thunderbird's convention until the standard settles those concerns.
+PDPArchive JSON written for `-02` conforms to [I-JSON](https://www.rfc-editor.org/info/rfc7493).
+The importer may reject non-I-JSON input when processing `-02`.
 The complete multi-account archive is a Thunderbird format that contains PDPArchives.
 It is not represented as one PDPArchive.

 Android and JVM use [Kage v0.7.0](https://github.com/android-password-store/kage/releases/tag/v0.7.0) for streaming